Rakib0838/rs_learning/README.md

       In Robosherlock each annotator has one .xml file in Descriptors/annotators folder.
       And the ensemble of annotators is called analysis engine.

   # TrainedModel creator module:
     If someone wants to create the TrainedModel of data for specific classifer, should first provide the following parameter's value in trainerAnnotator.xml file.
-It shoulde be genarated a TrainedModel file as database_name_feat_split_MatTrainfile.yaml in rs_learning/data/trainedData folder.
+It will genarate a TrainedModel file as database_name_feat_split_MatTrainfile.yaml in rs_learning/data/trainedData folder.

                       1. classifier_type: It should be rssvm (for support vector mechine) or